Fx-Professional-Services/HorizonDocs/Horizon User Guide/04 Items/Configurators/Create or Convert to a Configurator.md

 <img src="https://github.com/Fx-Professional-Services/HorizonDocs/blob/staging/Horizon%20User%20Guide/00%20Assets/47_create_a_new_configurator.png" width="350" height="300">
 ## Convert an Existing Product into a Configurator

+Follow these steps to convert an existing product into a configurator:
 1. **Navigate to Products:**

     - Select **Products** from the main menu.
 2. **Access Configurators:**

     - Click on **Item Management**, then select **Configurators**.
-3. **Select Existing Item:**
+3. **Select an Existing Item:**

     - Click **Select Existing**.
-In the picker, locate the item by scrolling or using the search icon (🔎).
-Click the add button (✚) next to the item to automatically select it and close the window.
+    - In the picker, locate the item by scrolling or using the search icon (🔎).
+Click the **Add** button (✚) next to the item to automatically select it and close the window.
 4. **Set Unit of Measure:**

     - Return to the **Configurators** page and enter the **unit of measure** for the selected item.